Summer McIntosh and Ethan Katzberg wear Olympic gold medals while holding the Canadian flag in front of the Eiffel TowerAndrew Lahodynskyj/COC

 A brief history of the Canadian flag at the Olympic Games

 “My goal here was to hear the anthem.
 When the flag went up I was so proud to be Canadian and see that flag raised to the top of the world.
-I heard the anthem and it just cracked me.” – Simon Whitfield after Sydney 2000 triathlon gold
+I heard the anthem and it just cracked me.”

-For more than half a century — since it was first raised on February 15, 1965 — it has been a symbol to unite all Canadians and a source of pride for our Olympians.
+For more than half a century—since it was first raised on February 15, 1965—it has been a symbol to unite all Canadians and a source of pride for our Olympians.

-Whitfield’s experience is a common one for Canadian athletes who have had the pleasure of seeing the Canadian flag raised during an Olympic medal ceremony.
-Very few will ever experience knowing that their many years of personal sacrifice, doubt, hard work and eventual success are responsible for the maple leaf rising on a global stage.
+Simon Whitfield’s experience is a common one for Canadian athletes who have had the pleasure of seeing the Canadian flag raised during an Olympic medal ceremony.
+Very few will ever experience knowing that their many years of personal sacrifice, doubt, hard work, and eventual success are responsible for the maple leaf rising on a global stage.
 The Canadian symbol is elevated with each showing of Olympic excellence.

 Athletes are undoubtedly the stars of the Olympic Games, but the flag has also courted its share of intrigue over the years.